MillenniumFalcons/2022-RapidReact-Ewok/README.md

 2. Select "Config Default formatter"
 3. Select "Spotless Gradle"

+## FOR WINDOWS ONLY (if you are getting the line endings error for spotless):
+* go to the bottom right corner of your vscode, you should see CRLF as your line ending type
+* click on it and change the "End of Line Sequence* to LF
+* this works on a per file basis, meaning you must perform these steps for every file you create on windows

 ## Characterization
 Use `SysId` tool from WPILIB, place all good configuration files in the corresponding directories
 - `config/sysid/<subsystem>/<ISO-date>-config-<description>.json`